rackerlabs/docs-core-infra-user-guide/cloud_images/custom_server_images.rst

 On-Demand Images
 ----------------

-When you use the Cloud Control Panel or Comupte API to issue an image-create action on one of your servers, you get a copy of your server's system disk.
-The image does not include any server state stored in memory, and for Performance flavors, it will not include the data disk.
+When you use the Cloud Control Panel or the Cloud Servers API to create an image of one of your servers, you get a copy of your server's system disk.
+The image does not include any server state stored in memory, and for Performance flavors, it will not include the data disk(s).
 Thus an on-demand image is not really a server backup.
 It's more of a template that you can use to stamp out other servers just like the one you've got.

 When you create an on-demand image of your server, you need to be sure that any running applications have their states saved to disk before you create